simp/pupmod-simp-simp_rsyslog/README.md

 ## Reference

-The full module reference can be found in the
+The module reference can be found in the [REFERENCE.md](./REFERENCE.md) file.
-[module docs](https://simp.github.io/pupmod-simp-simp_rsyslog) and in the local `docs/` directory.

 ## Limitations